 Field Value Description Mode NAT Bridge Passthrough; default: NAT Mobile connection operating mode.
 NAT - the mobile connection uses NAT (network address translation).
 Bridge - bridges the LTE data connection with LAN.
 The device assigns its WAN IP address to another device (first connected to LAN or specified with MAC address).
 Using Bridge mode will disable most of the device's capabilities.
-Passthrough - in this mode the TRB141 shares its WAN IP to a single LAN device (first connected to LAN or specified with MAC address).
-The LAN device will get WAN IP of TRB141 instead of LAN IP.
+Passthrough - in this mode the TRB142 shares its WAN IP to a single LAN device (first connected to LAN or specified with MAC address).
+The LAN device will get WAN IP of TRB142 instead of LAN IP.
 Using Passthrough mode will disable most of the device's capabilities.
 Subnet selection Auto P2P; default: Auto Subnet selection method.
-PDP Type IPv4 IPv6 IPv4/IPv6; default: IPv4 Specifies what of address will be requested from the operator.